 The Green Dot's Environmental Performance Balance

-Consumers know the Green Dot as the well-known trademark of Der Grüne Punkt - Duales System Deutschland GmbH.
-It is protected in over 170 countries.
+Consumers recognize the Green Dot as the well-known trademark of Der Grüne Punkt – Duales System Deutschland GmbH.
+It is protected in over 170 countries, enjoys a high level of recognition, and stands for competence.